marcaufderheyde/cannabisclubsberlin.com/README.md

 -   Follow .gitmessage found in the root directory.

+## Code Reviews

+Across code reviews in the codebase emojis from the [Code Review Emoji Guide](https://github.com/erikthedeveloper/code-review-emoji-guide) are used.

 ## Contributing

 We welcome contributions!
 Please follow the coding conventions outlined above, and ensure that all tests pass before submitting a pull request.